mlpack/mlpack/fastlib/branches/fastlib-stl/mlpack/naive_bayes/README.txt

 2. simple_nbc.h - this is the file that contains the definition of the class SimpleNaiveBayesClassifier.
 The rest of the details are present in the file itself.

-3. phi.h - this contains the function that calculates the value of the univariate Gaussian pdf
+3. phi.h - this contains the functions that calculate the value of the univariate and multivariate Gaussian probability density function

 4. test_simple_nbc_main.cc - this file contains the class which tests the class SimpleNaiveBayesClassifier.
 The executable formed is "test_simple_nbc_main".
  - the parameters taken in by this are the following: